-(xiii) The action of the State and the school authorities is in derogation of International Conventions that provide for protective discrimination of women's rights vide UNIVERSAL DECLARATION OF HUMAN RIGHTS (1948), CONVENTION OF ELIMINATION ON ALL FORMS OF DISCRIMINATION AGAINST WOMEN (1981), INTERNATIONAL COVENANTS ON CIVIL AND POLITICAL RIGHTS (1966), UNITED NATIONS CONVENTION ON RIGHTS OF CHILD (1989).
-To provide for a holistic and comparative view of the 'principle of reasonable accommodation' as facets of 'substantive-equality' under Article 14 & 15 vide LT.
-COL. NITISHA vs. UNION OF INDIA33; petitioners referred to the following decisions of foreign jurisdictions in addition to native ones: MEC FOR EDUCATION: KWAZULU - NATAL vs. NAVANEETHUM PILLAY34, CHRISTIAN EDUCATION SOUTH AFRICA vs. MINISTER OF EDUCATION35, R. vs. VIDEOFLEX36, BALVIR SSINGH MULTANI vs. COMMISSION SCOLAIRE MARGUERITE - BOURGEOYS37, ANTONIE vs. GOVERNING BODY, SETTLERS HIGH SCHOOL38 and MOHAMMAD FUGICHA vs. METHODIST CHRUCH IN KENYA39.
+(xiii) The action of the State and the school authorities is in derogation of International Conventions that provide for protective discrimination of women's rights vide UNIVERSAL DECLARATION OF HUMAN RIGHTS (1948), CONVENTION OF

+ELIMINATION ON ALL FORMS OF DISCRIMINATION AGAINST WOMEN (1981), INTERNATIONAL COVENANTS ON CIVIL AND POLITICAL RIGHTS (1966), UNITED NATIONS CONVENTION ON RIGHTS OF CHILD (1989).
+To provide for a holistic and the 'principle comparative view of of reasonable accommodation' as facets of 'substantive-equality' under Article 14 & 15 vide LT.
+COL. NITISHA vs. UNION OF INDIA33; petitioners referred to the following decisions of foreign addition to iurisdictions in native ones: MEC FOR EDUCATION: KWAZULU - NATAL vs. NAVANEETHUM PILLAY34, CHRISTIAN EDUCATION SOUTH AFRICA vs. MINISTER OF EDUCATION35, R. vs. VIDEOFLEX36, BALVIR SSINGH MULTANI vs. COMMISSION SCOLAIRE MARGUERITE -BOURGEOYS37, ANTONIE vs. GOVERNING BODY, SETTLERS HIGH SCHOOL38 and MOHAMMAD FUGICHA vs. METHODIST CHRUCH IN KENYA39.

+(xiv) In W.P.No.2146/2022, the school teachers have been acting in derogation of the Brochure of the Education

+33 (2021) SCC OnLine SC 261

+34 [CCT51/06 [2007] ZACC 21]

+^{35 [2000]} ZACC 2

-33 (2021) SCC OnLine SC 261 34 [CCT51/06 [2007] ZACC 21] 35 [2000] ZACC 2 36 1948 2D 395 37 (2006) SCC OnLine Can SC 6 38 2002 (4) SA 738 (T)
+37 (2006) SCC OnLine Can SC 6

+^{38 2002 (4)} SA 738 (T)